 - Completely backs up your drivers.

 - It has a smart system optimizer feature to improve and stabilize the hardware functioning of your PC.

-Step 1: Download and install the Bit Driver Updater tool from the website.
+Step 1: Download and install the Bit Driver Updater tool from the button provided above.

 Step 2: Using the scan button, let the tool identify the defective drivers and then download the latest drivers for you.